 - Toss the flimsy crayon boxes:

 Same goes for the marker and colored-pencil boxes.
 Instead, put drawing tools into lidded boxes or bins.
 And don’t bother saving every free crayon you’ve collected from restaurant visits.
-Teachers say most kids just grab the top two or three anyway.
+Teachers say most younger kids just grab the top two or three anyway.

 - Craft supplies: